What are the recommended tools to start tracking your life? What apps and devices might you use get more personal data? How to track a life?

 - Project Time Tracking: Most freelancers manually track their work time in order to bill their clients.
 But I find that any project whether for clients or yourself are worth tracking the time you put in.
 Toggl is my preferred tool for tracking my manual time and I use it to track my client time as well as study, writing and other areas.

 - Task Tracking: Task management and project management tools help work more efficiently.
 They help you keep track of what you need to do and manage all of your TODOs.
 There a lot of great applications out there for personal tasks and for teams.
-I currently use and recommend Todoist since it is not only a great tool and approach but provides a lot of data on your usage you can leverage to track how many tasks you are completing and integrates with dozens of other tools.
+I currently use and recommend Todoist since it is not only a great tool and approach but provides a lot of data on your usage.
+Personally I can leverage Todoist to track my completed tasks each day, week, month or year.

 - Life Logging app: These are applications that let you manually record different data points from mood to how many coffees.
 If you can’t find a dedicated app to track something, you can use a manual tool to log it.
 There are a few options here, though my current recommendation is Nomie (iOS and Android).
 It is flexible and you can log anything with a tap.
 I have used it to log various daily activities like how often I pee or drink coffee but have also used it to measure how often I get stressed or smile.